 TotalBoat Halcyon is an innovative marine varnish that creates a hard, gloss or satin finish on brightwork, without the painstaking prep, long dry time, tedious sanding & noxious fumes associated with most varnishes.
 1-part low-VOC formula offers powerful UV protection to prevent yellowing.
 Once cured, it stays flexible to prevent cracking & lifting as wood flexes with humidity & temperature changes.

 Halcyon cures to a harder surface than most 1-part varnishes, with superior abrasion, scratch & solvent resistance.

 It dries fast–recoat in 1 hr @ 72°F, with no sanding between coats.
 Resealable Pour Pak bag prevents skinning & waste.
 Soap & water cleanup.

-Choose Halcyon (clear amber) or Halcyon Clear (clear gloss).
+Choose Halcyon (clear amber gloss), Halcyon Clear Gloss or Clear Satin (new!).
 Available in Pints & Quarts.
-Quart size includes 2 paint pots, 2 stir sticks, 2 2-in. foam brushes, and 2 strainers.
+Quart size includes 2 paint pots, 2 stir sticks, 2 2-in. foam brushes & 2 strainers.